Playgrounds can help children be active and healthy. They’re a place where children can run, jump, climb, slide and play with peers.

 - Put away skipping ropes while using playground equipment.

 - Check for signs indicating the equipment meets CSA standards and the recommended age range for children using the equipment.

 - Stay close to your child.
 An adult should be present to supervise children younger than 5 years old at all times.

 - Make sure that your child uses the equipment safely and correctly.

 - Teach your child to watch for other children and to take turns on playground equipment.

 Get involved in playground safety

 If you are concerned about the safety of your local playground, contact the people who operate it.
-Check the blue pages of your phone book for local contact information.

 More information from the CPS: